zulily/alkali/README.rst

   be specified as an argument to the salt or salt-call commands.

-+ Clone this repository and copy relevant directories to /srv/salt/provision and /srv/pillar/provision
++ Clone this repository and copy relevant directories to /srv/salt/provision and /srv/pillar/provision, most likely on a salt master

-+ Bring up any instances that will be part of the cluster, with recent base Ubuntu installs.
++ Bring up any instances that will be part of the cluster, with recent base Ubuntu installs preferably.

 + Make sure to have a base environment, with an empty top.sls file at a minimum, /srv/salt/base and /srv/pillar/base

-+ Configure file_roots and pillar_roots, for example:
++ Configure file_roots and pillar_roots (e.g. in /etc/salt/master), for example:

 ::